-Encounter Jordan’s remarkable history and its stunning historic sites
+Encounter Jordan’s remarkable history & its stunning historic sites

 Two full days spent exploring Petra